 Method 1: Using Custom Code to Connect MariaDB to MySQL

-Since both the databases provide the same set of underlying tools, it is very easy to copy data from MariaDB to MySQL.
+Since both databases provide the same underlying tools, it is very easy to copy data from MariaDB to MySQL.
 The following steps detail how to accomplish this.

 - Step 2: Move the file to a machine that can access the target MySQL database.
 If the same machine has access to the target database, this step is not relevant.

 - Step 3: Log in as root to the target MySQL database